-We believe that these actions will remediate the material weaknesses, although additional changes and improvements may be identified and adopted as we implement our remediation plans.
-The material weaknesses will not be considered remediated, however, until the applicable controls are implemented and operate for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively.
+We believe that these actions will remediate the remaining material weaknesses, although additional changes and improvements may be identified and adopted as we continue to evaluate and implement our remediation plans.
+The material weaknesses will not be considered remediated until the applicable controls operate for a sufficient period of time and management has concluded, through testing, that the controls are operating effectively.
+In particular, the material weakness for risk assessment and control environment will not be considered remediated until the material weaknesses within revenue, inventory and financial reporting close have been remediated.
+As a result, until remediated, these material weaknesses could result in material misstatements potentially impacting all financial statement accounts and disclosures in our annual or interim consolidated financial statements that would not be prevented or detected.